RAvdek/legendrian_links/README.md

 ## Features

-- We should not bother with RSFT algebras when the link is a knot.
-This means gutting some parts of the HTML in the knot case.
-- We should automatically run augsearch for the LCH algebra with Z/2Z coeffs and display retults in HTML.
 - Process disks into differentials for RSFT with Z/2Z coefficients and grading.
 Then put Z/2Z augs into HTML table.
 - Check if two augmentations are homotopic are not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Compute linearized homologies and put their Poincare polynomials into an HTML table.